qtproject/pyside-pyside-setup/sources/pyside6/doc/gettingstarted/windows.rst

 * ``sphinx`` package for the documentation (optional).
 * Check the platform dependencies of `Qt for Windows`_.

-.. note:: Python 3.8.0 was missing some API required for PySide/Shiboken so it's not possible
-    to use it for a Windows build.

 .. note:: The Python provided by the Microsoft Store is not compatible with PySide.
 Please
     use https://python.org/download to get a Python Interpreter.